FCSAmerica/DragonDrop/README.md

-## Deprecated

-NOTE: This code base has been deprecated and will not be maintained going forward.
-Maybe...

 ## Synopsis

 A single page angular web app where you can drop pictures into the UI, and then generate a pdf of the images.